 Traveling from Healdsburg on Westside Road, on the right, your eye will catch the beautiful rolling vineyards and the spectacular MacRostie Estate House tasting room.
 Upon arrival, guests receive a glass of wine.
 What a treat!
 Tasting is sit down fashion either inside or out on the terrace.
 Visitors usually get two wine glasses to enjoy and compare two different Chardonnay wines and two Pinot Noir wines.
 It is a great way to educate your palate and discover the subtle differences in two wines.
 Veteran winemaker Steve MacRostie brings a new style of wine tasting to Westside Road.

-Tasting room is open daily 11 to 5 pm.
+The tasting room is open daily 11 to 5 pm.

 Landmark Vineyards, Hop Kiln Estate